 First Time User?
-Sign Up Now
+Enroll now.

 Home > Health Library > Anxiety

 Anxiety can cause physical and emotional symptoms.
 A specific situation or fear can cause some or all of these symptoms for a short time.
 When the situation passes, the symptoms usually go away.

 Physical symptoms of anxiety include:

 Anxiety affects the part of the brain that helps control how you communicate.
 This makes it harder to express yourself creatively or function effectively in relationships.
 Emotional symptoms of anxiety include:

 Anxiety disorders occur when people have both physical and emotional symptoms.
 Anxiety disorders interfere with how a person gets along with others and affect daily activities.
 Women are twice as likely as men to have problems with anxiety disorders.
 Examples of anxiety disorders include panic attacks, phobias, and generalized anxiety disorder.